AdobeDocs/commerce-merchant-services.en/help/data-connection/handle-privacy-request.md

 ## Data deletion

-For deletion requests, the Privacy Service deletes all [!DNL Commerce] data stored in the Experience Platform for marketing purposes, meaning profiles and orders of data subjects are no longer sent to Adobe marketing applications for use in campaigns and customer journeys.
-However, the Privacy Service does not delete data in the [!DNL Commerce] application, as it may still be needed for merchant transactional needs.
+For deletion requests, Privacy Service deletes all [!DNL Commerce] data stored in Experience Platform for marketing purposes, meaning profiles and orders of data subjects are no longer sent to Adobe marketing applications for use in campaigns and customer journeys.
+However, Privacy Service does not delete data in the [!DNL Commerce] application, as it may still be needed for merchant transactional needs.
 Merchants are responsible for any data deletion/access requests in the [!DNL Commerce] application.
 See [Shared responsibility security and operational model](https://experienceleague.adobe.com/en/docs/commerce-operations/security-and-compliance/shared-responsibility) to learn more.

 [!DNL Commerce] will notify merchants about deletion requests by sending them information for data subjects requesting deletion of certain data.